For Reviewers

 Peer Review Process and Policies

 TAPS employs double-blind peer reviews.
 Upon receiving a new manuscript, TAPS Editorial Office will first conduct an editorial review followed by peer review.
+Here is the process of Peer Review employed by TAPS.

 Once the manuscript is perused by the Editorial Office for its relevance, compliance and alignment to the journal’s scope, it is then sent for double-blind peer review.
 The anonymised manuscript is assigned to two reviewers who are content experts.